dApped/validation-node/README.md

 ## Getting started

-Validation node environment is set up using [Docker](https://www.docker.com/get-started) and [Python 3.7](https://www.python.org/downloads/release/python-370/) (so make sure you have it installed).
+Validation node environment is set up using [Docker](https://www.docker.com/get-started) (so make sure you have it installed).

 First clone this repo.